jpjacobpadilla/IDNYC-Availability-API/README.md

     asyncio.run(main())
 ```

-# Instsallation
+# Installation & Instructions

-Download the code:
+1. Download the code:
 ```bash
 https://github.com/jpjacobpadilla/IDNYC-Availability-API.git
 ```

-Navigate to the Repository Directory:
+2. Navigate to the Repository Directory:
 ```
 cd IDNYC-Availability-API
 ```

-Make some sort of environment:
+3. Make some sort of environment:
 ```bash
 python -m venv venv
 source venv/bin/activate
 ```

-Install the package in editable mode so that you can make changes to it:
+4. Install the package in editable mode so that you can make changes to it:
 ```bash
 pip install -e .
 ```

-Test out one of the examples (just make sure that the dates are not in the past)
+5. Test out one of the examples (just make sure that the dates are not in the past)
 ```bash
 python examples/check_day.py
 ```